fstltna/addskins/README.md

 # addskins
-Tool to add skins to a minetest server that is using the simple_skins mod
+Tool to add skins to a minetest server that is using the simple_skins mod.
+Only tested under Ubuntu Linux

 # How to use it: